 There are no predatory mammals such as foxes or rats, hence the abundance of ground-nesting birds.
 The Skomer vole is unique to the island.
 Toads are present in their thousands, along with some frogs, palmate newts, lizards and slow-worms.

 Grey seals are seen on rocks at low tide throughout the year, especially near the Garland Stone.
 From late August to October the female seals (cows) come ashore to have their pups.

-The waters around Skomer, Skokholm and Middleholm are part of the Skomer Marine Nature Reserve, one of only three such reserves in the UK.
+The waters around Skomer, Skokholm and Middleholm are part of the Skomer Marine Conservation Zone, the first in Wales.
 Here you’re likely to see common porpoises, feeding on fish in the swirling waters.
 In late summer you may see common dolphins, as well as bottle-nosed and Risso’s dolphins, and also the strange sunfish.